Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 Known issues

-OS 15.1 users joining group calls or Microsoft Teams meetings with video on.
+iOS 15.1 users joining group calls or Microsoft Teams meetings with video on.
    * Will result into broken orientation on the receiver's end.
 Mitigation: Switch device orientation to horizontal.
    * Going to background will refresh your call.
 Mitigation: Stop video before going to background.